 you are working in.

-Use a VRML editor to build a virtual reality world.
-A non-VRML CAD model created with another tool can be a good basis for a virtual reality world to use with Simulink 3D Animation.
-You may be able to convert the CAD model to a VRML model.
-However, you cannot use Simulink 3D Animation to convert a CAD model in VRML to X3D.
+Use a virtual world editor to build a virtual reality world.
+A non-VRML or non-X3D CAD model created with another tool can be a good basis for a virtual reality world to use with Simulink 3D Animation.
+You can convert some CAD models to a VRML or X3D model.

 Viewpoints, to highlight points of interest for quick browsing of a virtual reality world